-The Northwestern District Attorney’s Office is dedicated to investigating claims of wrongful convictions and taking remedial action as necessary to correct such errors.
-The office is also committed to facilitating access to post-conviction DNA testing for viable innocence claims.
-The Conviction Integrity Review Process has been devised to minimize the impact of cognitive biases and respond to claims of wrongful convictions in a fair, efficient, and comprehensive manner.
-The Conviction Integrity Committee is honored to partner with retired Superior Court Judge Bertha Josephson in its review of wrongful conviction claims.
+The Northwestern District Attorney’s Office is dedicated to investigating claims of actual innocence and wrongful convictions, and taking remedial action as necessary to correct errors.
+The Office is also committed to facilitating access to post-conviction DNA testing for viable innocence claims.
+It is District Attorney Sullivan's firm belief that basic fairness requires that prosecutors’ offices be willing to step back and review their work.

 The Conviction Integrity Committee (CIC) reports directly to the District Attorney and investigates claims of actual innocence or wrongful conviction by convicted defendants.
 The Review Process has been devised to minimize the impact of cognitive biases and respond to such claims in a fair, efficient, and comprehensive manner.

 The Committee reviews claims raised by motions filed under General Laws chapter 278A (post-conviction access to forensic and scientific analysis), by motions for new trial under Rule 30 of the Massachusetts Rules of Criminal Procedure that include a claim of actual innocence, and through submissions to the office by a convicted defendant or an attorney who represented or currently represents a convicted defendant.